Szymon-Czuszek/SAS-Data-Science/README.md

 These SAS code snippets demonstrate the process of visualizing the relationship between age and weight using scatter plots, allowing for insights into potential correlations or patterns.

+## SAS Data Filtering Example: Filtering by Gender

+This SAS code snippet processes personal information data and prints selected records based on gender.

+### Explanation:

+1. **Creating Dataset:**
+   - The DATA statement creates a dataset named PERSON_INFO, containing information about individuals, including their name, gender, age, and weight.
+   - The INPUT statement specifies the format of the data to be read.

+2. **Printing Selected Data:**
+   - PROC PRINT is used to display selected data from the PERSON_INFO dataset.
+   - The VAR statement specifies the variables to be displayed.
+   - The WHERE statement filters the records based on gender, displaying only those where the gender is 'M' (Male).

+This SAS code snippet demonstrates how to filter and display specific records from a dataset based on certain criteria, such as gender.

 ## Usage

 Clone the repository to your local machine.